-Detailed badhat [improvisation], emphasis on mandra [bass] and Madhya saptak [middle octave], application of jhoomera tal in ati-vilambit [ultra slow] laya, Swara Combinations motivated by merukhand system, complex sargam and tan structure giving full opportunity to imagination, to accept voice of Ustad Amir Khan as ideal in voice culture and application of notes, application of nishad on tanpura like Kirana gharana, Khayal like rubaidar taranas of middle laya.
+Detailed badhat [improvisation], emphasis on mandra [bass] and Madhya saptak [middle octave], application of jhumra tal in ati-vilambit [ultra slow] laya, Swara Combinations motivated by merukhand system, complex sargam and tan structure giving full opportunity to imagination, to accept voice of Ustad Amir Khan as ideal in voice culture and application of notes, application of nishad on Tanpura like Kirana gharana, Khayal like rubaidar taranas of middle laya.

 In order to confer the status of a gharana, third criteria is assumed to be the quality of voice culture of an influential singer.
 In context with quality of voice culture of Ustad Amir Khan, a quotation of Dr. Prabha Atre has been cited above, and this topic has already been discussed previously.

-In a book titled ‘Living Idioms in Hindustani Music’, written by senior most disciple of Ustad Amir Khan Pandit Amarnath, mention has been made [P. 55] about Indore gharana, its style and its follower artists.
-Similarly, in an article written by Ms. Bindu Chawala and published in Hindustan Times, dt.
-30-10-1988, titled as ‘The journey of the Gharanas’, along with other gharanas, there is an introduction of Indore gharana also.
+In a book titled ‘Living Idioms in Hindustani Music’, written by senior most disciple of Ustad Amir Khan, Pandit Amarnath, mention has been made [P. 55] about Indore gharana, its style and its follower artists.
+Similarly, in an article written by Ms. Bindu Chawala and published in Hindustan Times, dated 30-10-1988, titled as ‘The journey of the Gharanas’, along with other gharanas, there is an introduction of Indore gharana also.
 It must be noted that this article is based on research in Indian Music Education System, conducted in direction of Pandit Amarnath for I. C. S. S. R. In the above two references regarding Indore gharana, Pandit Amarnath, Shrikant Bakare, Singh Brothers, Purvi Mukharjee and Goswami Gokulotsavji Maharaj, have been recognized as the followers of this gharana.
-This must be mentioned that in addition to the singers, who come under the tradition of disciples by gandabandi, those singers who do not fall under the tradition of disciples, but are the followers of the style of Ustad Amir Khan, have also been recognized.
+It must be mentioned that in addition to the singers, who come under the tradition of disciples by gandabandi, those singers who do not fall under the tradition of disciples, but are the followers of the style of Ustad Amir Khan, have also been recognized.
 For example, Goswami Gokulotsavji Maharaj, a resident of Indore, comes in this category.

 Ustad Amir Khan himself did not become follower of any particular gharana, but due to his work and contribution, he became a legend, worth to be followed by the coming generation.
 Therefore his distinct gharana developed.
 According to Acharya Brahaspati, “Amir Khan himself was a gharana, he came and has gone.”[vi]